whisthq/vm-website/README.md

 If you need to update dependencies, you can run `npm upgrade`, followed by `npm prune` to remove unnecessary dependencies.

-Note that the `master` branch autodeploys to `fractalcomputers.com` and should only be pushed to when code has been properly tested.
+Note that the `main` branch autodeploys to `fractalcomputers.com` and should only be pushed to when code has been properly tested.
 The `staging` branch autodeploys to `fractalcomputers.netlify.com` and is the recommended branch to branch from when working on a feature, and the branch to PR into.

 Basic continuous integration is set up for this project.
 For every push or PR, basic NodeJS tests will be compiled and run within GitHub Actions.
 This will also auto-format the code via Prettier, see below.
 You should make sure that every push to master passes the build in GitHub Actions.